 En route to El Arco we passed some lazy sea lions basking on the rocks.

 We saw a few pelicans in the water as well

 Lover’s Beach or Divorce Beach

-Playa del Amour (Lover’s Beach) at the base of the rock formations is a perfect spot for a leisurely stroll, some sunbathing, snorkeling, swimming and a picnic.
-Sometime during low tide, below the arch there is a small beach only accessible by a boat.
+Playa del Amour (Lover’s Beach) at the base of the rock formations is a perfect spot for a leisurely stroll, some sunbathing, snorkeling, swimming, and a picnic.
+Sometimes during low tide, below the arch, there is a small beach only accessible by a boat.
 There are very few facilities on the Lovers beach like toilets or stores and vendors.
 Romantic as the name may be, the area where the Pacific Ocean and the Sea of Cortez converge at Land’s End, swimming is not advised.
 The water currents are pretty rough at the Pacific side’s Playa Divorcio (Divorce Beach) and swimming is not advisable there either.
-Many drowning have occurred in this area, so just bring the camera and not a swimsuit.
+Many drownings have occurred in this area, so just bring the camera and not a swimsuit.
 You can ask the captain to drop you off at the Lover’s beach and arrange a pick-up time but we opted to stay in the boat and go to looking for whales instead.

 A view of the Pacific side from the calmer waters of Sea of Cortez

 The real El Arco, the reality behind those photos